carlosperate/carlosperate.github.io/plugins/embed_tweet/README.md

 __This a Pelican plugin from
-https://github.com/professorsloth/pelican-embed-tweet , which is a fork of https://github.com/lqez/pelican-embed-tweet , modified to only add the twitter js files when a tweet is embedded into the page.__
+https://github.com/professorsloth/pelican-embed-tweet , which is a fork of https://github.com/lqez/pelican-embed-tweet , that has been modified to only add the twitter javascripts files when a tweet is embedded into the page.__

+Further modifications done for this project:
+* Pelican not always parses the `@` sign into `&#64;`, so do an additional pass to parse it.
+* Add extra tests
+* Formatting

+Everything below this line corresponds to the original README.md file.

 pelican-embed-tweet
 ===================